19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (b) if the person is a repeat offender, to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

-(3) For the purposes of this section, a person publishes a non‑compliant PMD advertisement if the person does any of the following things:
+(3) For the purposes of this section, a person publishes a non‑compliant PMD advertisement or a non-compliant mobility vehicle advertisement if the person does any of the following things:

 (a) includes the advertisement in a document (including a leaflet, ticket or brochure) and makes the document available, or distributes the document, to the public or a section of the public at the premises or place mentioned in subsection (1);

 (b) includes the advertisement in a film or video and displays, screens or plays the advertisement so that it can be seen or heard in the premises or at the place mentioned in subsection (1).

+[Act 38 of 2018 wef 01/02/2019]

-### Selling personal mobility devices for use on roads
+### Selling personal mobility devices, etc., for use on roads

 33\.—(1) Subject to this Act, a person shall be guilty of an offence if —

-(a) the person sells, at any premises or place and in the course of business, any personal mobility device; and
+(a) the person sells, at any premises or place and in the course of business, any personal mobility device, mobility scooter or motorised wheelchair; and

+[Act 38 of 2018 wef 01/02/2019]

-(b) at the time the personal mobility device is sold or offered for sale, the person knows that, or is reckless as to whether or not, the buyer intends to ride the personal mobility device on a public road.
+(b) at the time the personal mobility device or the mobility scooter or motorised wheelchair (as the case may be) is sold or offered for sale, the person knows that, or is reckless as to whether or not, the buyer intends whichever as follows that is applicable:

+(i) to ride the personal mobility device on a public road;

+(ii) to drive the mobility scooter or motorised wheelchair on a public road.

+[Act 38 of 2018 wef 01/02/2019]

 (2) A person who is guilty of an offence under this section shall be liable on conviction —